rajendradanve/connectfour/README.md

 - [CSS3](https://en.wikipedia.org/wiki/CSS)

-  - The language used to give the application its visual effects including the font, color and layout etc.
+  - The language used to give the application its visual effects including the font, color, and layout, etc.

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-  - The language used to implement the site's interactive features, allow the users to be interactive and make actions during their visit.
+  - The language used to implement the site's interactive features, allows the users to be interactive and take actions during their visit.

 **Frameworks, Libraries & Programs Used**

 - [Bootstrap](https://getbootstrap.com/)

-    - Bootstrap library is used create responsive design, beautiful buttons, modal template.
+    - Bootstrap library is used to create responsive design, beautiful buttons, modal templates.

 - [Jquery](https://jquery.com/)

-    - Jquery library used create DOM elements, event handling, animation.
+    - Jquery library used to create DOM elements, event handling, animation.

 - [Github](https://github.com/)